-My other-half is a huge fan of Tom Clancy’s The Division series.
-Anyone who visits us over on Twitch when we’re live will realise this – not necessarily because we’re streaming the game, which happens infrequently now, but because it always seems to come up in his conversation.
+My other-half is a fan of Tom Clancy’s The Division series.
+Anyone who visits us on Twitch when we’re live will realise this – not necessarily because we’re streaming the game, which happens infrequently now, but because it always seems to come up in his conversation.

 Pete bought the first title for himself twice when it came out in March 2016: a copy on the Xbox One so he could play with friend-of-the-blog Ben every week, and another copy for his laptop for those evenings when he played alone.
 A couple of years later, the release of The Division 2 had been scheduled for March 2019 so I pre-ordered the game for him for Christmas in 2018 and he patiently waited for its arrival.
 When the day finally came, he went straight out and picked up another copy for the Xbox again so he could join in with Ben.

 Let me give you a section from a post written by Ben last year in case it’s not yet obvious just how much he adores this series: “Pete loves The Division.
 I’ve never known him be so passionate about any other game.
 He loves the setting, the look and most importantly the grind.
 Long after I was bored (and frustrated) with the bullet-sponge baddies, Pete was playing it on multiple systems and ranking up his characters to super powerful levels.
 He’s an absolute Division nut and his enthusiasm is infectious.”